jennahd/PiN_meta-tutorial/README.md

 ### 2. Install BLAST+

 The [BLAST+ tools](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html) allow you to search various kinds of data stored at [NCBI](https://www.ncbi.nlm.nih.gov/)/[ENA](https://www.ebi.ac.uk/ena/browser/home)/[DDBJ](https://www.ddbj.nig.ac.jp/index-e.html), with data uploaded to each mirrored across the others.
-We are specifically interested in using their tools to search data whole genome shotgun (WGS) sequence projects virtually on the command-line (blastn_vdb and tblastn_vdb), without having to download the data locally.
+We are specifically interested in using their tools to search whole genome shotgun (WGS) sequence projects virtually on the command-line (blastn_vdb and tblastn_vdb), without having to download the data locally.

 There are three different options for installing BLAST+ outlined below.